wlerin/feralfilehosting/Feral Wiki/Installable software/Selecting an rtorrent version/readme.md

 0.8.1_w0.12.0
 ~~~

-* these versions were released in tandem and are the candidates most likely to work together.
+`*` these versions were released in tandem and are the candidates most likely to work together.
 You are free to try as many versions as you wish however please bear in mind that versions ending in an odd number were classed as development releases so may have stability issues.

 Older versions of rtorrent may not work well with our rutorrent installation which is currently locked at 3.5.
 A future update will see a version select system for that too.

-**Second**, place the version string selected (e.g., "0.9.2_w0.13.2") into the following file, creating it if needs be:
+**Second:** place the version string selected (e.g., `0.9.2_w0.13.2`) into the following file, creating it if needs be:

 ~~~
 ~/private/rtorrent/.version